 The load line of the compensating solenoid are shown in Fig. 12, where different superconducting NbTi wire performances are reported: the SUPERCON 0.229 wire used in the CLAS HD-Ice target, the SUPERCON wire used by the PAX experiment at FZJ (VSF/SSCI), together with the F54 wire by BRUKER/EAS and the OK54 wire by LUVATA/OUTOKUMPU.
 The working point at 730 A/mm2, corresponding to the proposed configuration, is below the critical current of commercially available superconducting wires, in particular the one used for the present HD-Ice run at CLAS.
-As a quench can not be excluded due to external accident, the coils were dimensionated in order to allow the use of a standard quench protection.
-From the magnetic point of view, the safety margin gives freedom in future geometry optimization for i.e.
+As a quench can not be excluded due to external accident, the coils were dimensioned in order to allow the use of a standard quench protection.
+From the magnetic point of view, the safety margin gives freedom in future geometry optimization for i.e. a reduction of the material budget or a better compromise between field uniformity and acceptance.